yogeshhegde/processor-sdk-doc/source/linux/Examples_and_Demos/Application_Demos/Additional_Application_Demo_Links.rst

     .. note:: This demo is not applicable to AM437X devices.

+.. ifconfig:: CONFIG_part_family in ('AM57X_family')

+    .. note:: This demo is not applicable to AM57X devices.

 .. ifconfig:: CONFIG_part_family in ('General_family')

     Refer to various TI DeepLearning demos documented at